fracht/react-suspended-query/docs/index.md

 };
 ```

-The resulting code looks minimalist and elegant comparing to the standard way.
+As you can see, we have successfully deleted all boilerplate imperative code and the final result looks minimalist and declarative.

 ```jsx
 const CacheGroup = createCacheGroup(); // [!code ++]